Configurations of points and topology of real line arrangements: Degenerations of the configuration

 \begin{cor} If $\alpha,\beta,\alpha',\beta'\in\set{1,-1}$ are such that $\alpha\beta\neq\alpha'\beta'$ then $\A_1^{\alpha,\beta}$ and $\A_1^{\alpha',\beta'}$ form a Zariski pair. \end{cor}

-We can do the same as previously, moving the point $S_4$ on the intersection of $(V_1,S_2)$ and $(V_2,S_1)$ instead of moving the point $S_3$, but the configuration obtained with this procedure is the symmetric of $\C^1_{\alpha,\beta}$.
+We can repeat the same procedure by moving the point $S_4$ on the intersection of $(V_1,S_2)$ and $(V_2,S_1)$ instead of moving the point $S_3$, but the configuration obtained with this modification is $\C^1_{\alpha,\beta}$ up to symmetry.